Reading Time: 5 minutes read

 Tiger Woods also said: ¨They both are great in a different way¨.

-Many know LeBron as an activist who has led many fights against social issues and has been quite vocal on social media.
+Many know LeBron as an activist who has led many fights against social issues.
+He has also been quite vocal on social media.

 A couple of weeks ago, LeBron created the organization “More Than a Vote”, with Draymond Green, the State Warriors star, as part of the initiative.